Mississippi Brilla FC: Supporters

 The Mississippi Brilla supporter club is The Blue Battalion, founded in 2015.
 The Battalion tailgate before each home game and bring passion and noise to match days.
 Each home game the group selects their player of the game, who signs the large Blue Battalion flag.

 Broadcasts

-Each Mississippi Brilla home game is broadcast live on Eleven Sports and also kept there for on demand viewing.
+Each Mississippi Brilla home game is broadcast live on YouTube and also kept there for on demand viewing.